 This programme involves a mandatory field course organised by the university which is held in Spain during the Easter break of part 1.
-Additionally there is the opportunity to take a further optional field course module in part 2 or to carry out field-based project work in part 3.
+Additionally there is the opportunity to take a further optional field course module in part 2 (New Forest field course) and/or part 3 (Tropical Ecology Field course in Belize) or to carry out field-based project work in part 3.